-	- Substantial Assistance — Applies to all crimes carrying mandatory minimum sentences, but sole authority to make motions for sentences below mandatory minimum terms rests entirely with prosecutor if alleged offender provides information that leads to the investigation or prosecution of others.
+- Substantial Assistance — Applies to all crimes carrying mandatory minimum sentences, but the sole authority to make motions for sentences below mandatory minimum terms rests entirely with the prosecutor if the alleged offender provides information that leads to the investigation or prosecution of others.

 - Safety Valve Provision — Applies only in drug offenses if a low-level, nonviolent alleged drug offender meets all five of the requirements listed under Title 18 U.S. Code § 3553(f):